HorizonRDK/hobot_websocket/README.md

 | smart_topic     | Subscribed smart result topic | std::string | Depending on the actual configuration of the algorithm inference node | No       | /hobot_mono2d_body_detection |
 | output_fps     | Output images according to specified frame rate | int | [1, 30], configurations beyond this range mean no frame rate control | No       | 0 (no frame rate control) |

+### Running

-### RunningAfter successful compilation, if it is Docker cross compilation, the generated install path needs to be copied to Horizon X3 development board, other methods do not require this.
+After successful compilation, if it is Docker cross compilation, the generated install path needs to be copied to Horizon X3 development board, other methods do not require this.
 The running steps are as follows:

 #### **x86 Ubuntu system**